BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 - Compulsory - obligation is when I rationally must do this
 - Deontic - every ought (both moral or prudent) judgementsd are obligations
 - Motivational - obligation is when it inclines to action

+#                  Jural vs Non-Jural Morals

+- Jural - morality requires some legislation.
+It may have pre-legislation indicative facts, but they are not moral
+- Non-Jural - morality operates with something that is good in itself